Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search: Results

-Timing aside, when solving SOPCC instances one has to consider both the reward collected and the failure rate.
-Accordingly, we define performance through two variables, average reward obtained per solution, $R$, and average rate of failure, $F$.
-Obviously, a method that obtains a lot of reward, but largely exceeds the failure rate $P_f$ is not practically valuable.
-Hence, a valuable solution is one that stays within the bounds of the constraints while collecting high cumulative rewards.
-For this test and the following tests, we reused the same test graphs supplied by \cite{CarpinTASE2024} for their benchmarking in addition to larger sized graphs.
-Since we trained on instances with $P_f = 0.1$, we will compare other methods with the same value.
-In the experiments, as noted in Table \ref{table:results}, we see that GNN-MCTS is at times more conservative and achieves lower failure rates, $F$, while incurring limited reward loss.
-However, in the case of larger, unseen graph sizes, we note larger failure rates.
-We will touch more on the implications of network generalization in Section \ref{sec:generalization}.
+Timing aside, when solving SOPCC instances, one must consider both the reward collected and the failure rate.
+Accordingly, we define performance through two variables: the average reward obtained per solution, $R$, and the average rate of failure, $F$.
+Obviously, a method that collects high rewards but significantly exceeds the failure threshold $P_f$ is not practically valuable.
+Hence, a viable solution is one that remains within the constraints while maximizing cumulative rewards.
+For this test, and those that follow, we reused the same test graphs supplied by \cite{CarpinTASE2024} for benchmarking, in addition to larger graphs.
+Since we trained on instances with $P_f = 0.1$, we compare all methods using the same threshold.
+As shown in Table \ref{table:results}, GNN-MCTS is, at times, more conservative and achieves lower failure rates $F$, while incurring only limited reward loss.
+However, in the case of larger, previously unseen graph sizes, we observe higher failure rates.
+We will further discuss the implications of network generalization in Section \ref{sec:generalization}.

-In Table \ref{table:ratios} we display the performance ratios between GNN-MCTS, the MCTS model from which our GNN was trained, and the MILP solver.
-This illustrates how truly fast and effective our model is compared to existing methods.
-We stayed within 93\% or better of our MCTS model, showing that this architecture loses less than 10\% performance in these cases.
-Even more impressive, in some cases we out performed the original model.
-While performance against the MILP was 60\% or better with respect to reward, we can expect improvement with optimal training data, which is much more difficult and time consuming to generate.
-Figure \ref{fig:three_graphs_comp} compares the solutions produced by three of the compared algorithms for an SOPCC instance with 40 vertices.
+In Table \ref{table:ratios}, we display the performance ratios between GNN-MCTS, the MCTS model used to generate its training data, and the MILP solver.
+This illustrates how remarkably fast and effective our model is compared to existing methods.
+We stay within 93\% or better of our MCTS model, demonstrating that this architecture loses less than 10\% performance in these cases.
+Even more impressively, in some cases we outperform the original model.
+While performance against the MILP achieves 60\% or better in terms of reward, we expect improvements with optimal training data—which is significantly more difficult and time-consuming to generate.
+Figure \ref{fig:three_graphs_comp} compares the solutions produced by three of the evaluated algorithms for an SOPCC instance with 40 vertices.

 It is also interesting to explore how the solver performs as $P_f$ varies.
-While in most cases model performance characterized by $P_f$ was as expected, a limitation of our implementation is that the activation function modeling $F$ is a sigmoid.
-This aspect is further discussed in Section \ref{sec:generalization}.
+While in most cases, model performance characterized by $P_f$ was as expected, a limitation of our implementation is that the activation function modeling $F$ is a sigmoid, which does not fully capture failure as a function.